 From FWC “Fish Busters’ Bulletin”

 Recently, north Florida anglers and Florida Fish and Wildlife Conservation Commission (FWC) fishery biologists were heartbroken to see the white bellies of numerous fish floating in Lake Victor.
 Lake Victor is a popular, 130-acre FWC-managed impoundment in Holmes County.
-Since the impoundment was constructed, the FWC has stocked fish, managed vegetation, provided boating access, created fish attractors and spawning beds and otherwise strove to create quality fishing.
+Since the impoundment was constructed, the FWC has stocked fish, managed vegetation, provided boating access, created fish attractors and spawning beds, and otherwise strove to create quality fishing.

 So, what happened, and could it happen to a lake near you?
 Unfortunately, it seems like a case of nature taking its course and, yes, it happens throughout the state each summer.
 In this case, it appears that heavy rainfalls flushed organic matter into the lake and the organic matter began to decompose, resulting in a low-dissolved-oxygen (DO) fish kill.
 As in most such cases, the die-off did not kill all of the fish, and when the water cleared and the sun came out, oxygen levels recovered and biologists observed numerous surviving fish.

 This type of fish kill is pretty much a natural occurrence.
-They are especially prevalent in summer, when a number of factors can come together to deplete the oxygen that is dissolved in the water.
+They are especially prevalent in summer when a number of factors can come together to deplete the oxygen that is dissolved in the water.
 Fish absorb this oxygen from the water using their gills.

 A healthy lake or river normally has approximately 7 to 9 parts per million (ppm) of oxygen, which is an ideal level for most fish.
 When the water temperature is lower, more oxygen dissolves into it.
 When temperatures rise, DO levels naturally drop due to reduced solubility.
-If the level drops below 5 ppm, many fish start showing adverse impacts, and below 2 ppm it can be lethal, if it lasts very long.
+If the level drops below 5 ppm, many fish start showing adverse impacts, and below 2 ppm it can be lethal if it lasts very long.
 Some species of fish are better adapted to low DO conditions, such as bowfin or gar, but most of our freshwater sunfishes (bass, bream, and crappie) are less tolerant.

 Area residents first contacted the FWC about the fish kill in Lake Victor on April 17, after seeing dying fish floating.
 Fisheries biologists responded immediately and determined the DO level in much of the lake with pea-green water was 0.0 to 2.0 ppm, enough to cause the kill.
 Often, descriptions of lakes being pea-green relate to algal blooms, which are another insidious response to nutrients (decaying plant material, or organic fertilizers flushed from yards or crops by rain).
 These blooms block light to rooted plants so they do not produce as much oxygen.
 When algae die, they further increase the bacterial bloom.

-Biologists visited daily for several weeks, documenting the number of dead fish and concluded that few adult game fish survived.
+Biologists visited daily for several weeks, documenting the number of dead fish, and concluded that few adult game fish survived.
 However, they observed some schools of fingerling bass and bream from the spring spawn and a few bass on beds.

-“We know there was over 19 inches of rain in the area from January to April, and the lake got its share of rain and runoff,” said Chris Paxton, the FWC’s freshwater fisheries administrator for northwest Florida.
+“We know there were over 19 inches of rain in the area from January to April, and the lake got its share of rain and runoff,” said Chris Paxton, the FWC’s freshwater fisheries administrator for northwest Florida.
 He said the FWC was in constant contact with the Florida Department of Health and the Department of Environmental Protection and that FWC staff accompanied investigators from the Department of Agriculture to inspect the lake during the fish kill.
-There was no visual evidence of chemical pollution, toxic algal blooms or signs of disease among the dead fish.
+There was no visual evidence of chemical pollution, toxic algal blooms, or signs of disease among the dead fish.

 “This is something all of us, including the residents around the lake and our own fisheries management staff, wish never happened but in time the lake will recover,” Paxton said.
 Once oxygen levels build back up, the FWC will restock the lake with fingerling sport fish.